Yandex Salario Ingeniero de Redes | RUB 2.14M-RUB 7.37M+ | Levels.fyi

-La compensación de Ingeniero de Redes in Russia en Yandex va desde RUB 2.14M por year para G14 hasta RUB 7.37M por year para G18.
-El paquete de compensación year mediano in Russia totaliza RUB 2.87M.
+La compensación de Ingeniero de Redes in Russia en Yandex varía de RUB 2.14M por year para G14 a RUB 7.37M por year para G18.
+El paquete de compensación mediano year in Russia totaliza RUB 2.87M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel